alexle/alexle.github.com/posts/pearl_street_mile.markdown

 <div class="separator">Photo by Coworker | Look at those shorts!</div>
 </p>

 My coworker yells 'Run faster!' but I don't hear him or anyone else around me.

 My vision has tunneled and all I can manage to see is the girl I've been trying to catch the entire race (I don't catch her).
 An old man blows by me, but my mind is probably playing tricks on me (he was 61 years old).

-I must have blacked out because I don't remember anything else.
-I cross the finish and my watch shockingly shows [**5:42**][3].
+It feels like I blacked out because I don't remember anything else.
+Suddenly, I'm across the finish and my watch shockingly shows [**5:42**][3].
 Smashed my PR, yes!

 ##Why You Should Bring Back The Mile (And Other Short Distance Races)##